Changes in circumstances

 As an internal student

 If you're an internal student (ie studying with tuition, on campus) and this is your first repeat year, you should be eligible for funding from the Student Loans Company.
 This includes your Tuition Fee Loan, your Maintenance Loan and any supplementary grants you get.
-This will count as your +1 year though, so if you need to repeat another year later on, it's very unlikely you'll receive a Tuition Fee Loan or Maintenance Grant (though you may still receive a non-means-tested loan).
+This will count as your +1 year though, so if you need to repeat another year later on, it's very unlikely you'll receive a Tuition Fee Loan but may still be eligible to receive a Maintenance Loan.

 As an external student